srmds/CoreData-CRUD-Swift-5.0-example/README.md

 	    @NSManaged var eventId: String
 	}

-The AnyObject type in this example are [non-standard persistent attributes](https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/CoreData/LifeofaManagedObject.html) that are not support directly in Core Data.
-The AnyObject, as the name suggests, can therefore be for example an: `Array` or `NSURL`, or any other object type.
+The AnyObject type in this example are [non-standard persistent attributes](https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/CoreData/LifeofaManagedObject.html) that are not supported directly in Core Data.
+The AnyObject, as the name suggests, can therefore be for example: an `Array` or `NSURL`, or any other objecttype.

 ### [Core Data API](https://developer.apple.com/library/prerelease/ios/documentation/Cocoa/Conceptual/CoreData/index.html#//apple_ref/doc/uid/TP40001075-CH2-SW1)